x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/plan-and-deploy/prerequisites.md

    d.
 [Visual C++ Redistributable Package for Visual Studio 2013](https://support.microsoft.com/help/4032938)

-      **Notes**:
+      > [!NOTE]
+      >

-      - The system requirements for the Visual C++ redistributable package do not mention support for Windows Server 2016 or Windows Server 2019, but the redistributable package is safe to install on these versions of Windows.
+      > - The system requirements for the Visual C++ redistributable package do not mention support for Windows Server 2016 or Windows Server 2019, but the redistributable package is safe to install on these versions of Windows.
+      >
-      - An overview of the latest supported versions is available at: [Visual C++ Redistributable versions](https://support.microsoft.com/help/2977003/the-latest-supported-visual-c-downloads).
+      > - An overview of the latest supported versions is available at: [Visual C++ Redistributable versions](https://support.microsoft.com/help/2977003/the-latest-supported-visual-c-downloads).
+      >
-      - Only the Mailbox role requires the Visual C++ Redistributable Packages for Visual Studio **2013**.
+      > - Only the Mailbox role requires the Visual C++ Redistributable Packages for Visual Studio **2013**.
 Other Exchange installations (management tools and Edge Transport) only require the Visual C++ Redistributable Packages for Visual Studio **2012**.

    e.
 [Microsoft Unified Communications Managed API 4.0, Core Runtime 64-bit](https://www.microsoft.com/download/details.aspx?id=34992)